-My interest in AI (which started around 1969) and my work on the The M-M project (since late 2011), arose out of my interest in defending Immanuel Kant's philosophy of mathematics in his (1781), and partly from my conjectured answer to the question: 'What would Alan Turing have worked on if he had not died two years after publication of his 1952 paper on Chemistry and Morphogenesis (Turing 1952).
-According to Google Scholar, this is now the most cited of his publications. though largely ignored by philosophers, cognitive scientists and AI researchers.
+My interest in AI (which started around 1969) and my work on the The M-M project, originally came from my interest in defending Immanuel Kant's philosophy of mathematics in his (1781), and partly on a conjectured answer to the question: 'What would Alan Turing have worked on if he had not died two years after publication of his 1952 paper on Chemistry and Morphogenesis (Turing 1952).
+This is now the most cited of his publications. though largely ignored by philosophers, cognitive scientists and AI researchers.